 Q: The Award Force process requires a link or PDF copy of the article or photograph published.
 How can the anonymity of the author be maintained when the original article or photograph can be seen, complete with by-line or photographic credit?

-A: The link and PDF are solely for the scrutiny of the ASTW Secretariat and Awards sub-committee.
+A: The link and PDF are solely for the scrutiny of the ASTW Secretariat and Awards Committee.
 The Award Force software enables the ASTW to exclude any link/PDF from being seen by judges.
 They will only see the bare text or photograph uploaded by the entrant.
 The link or PDF is included to enable the ASTW to ensure that the submission meets eligibility requirements.
 Is it impossible for a judge to discover an author?
 Of course not.
 A search using large sections of text is likely to reveal the author, but given the judges will only receive the bare text/photo, the author will not be “obvious” and judges have been requested to judge solely according to the raw materials submitted to them.

 Q: How have judges been selected, how can members be certain they will be appropriately distanced from members submitting or media channels involved in publishing submissions?

 A: A complete review of judges was made following last year’s Awards.
 This year, a large number of new judges were selected from overseas and Australia who are highly regarded in the industry.
 They are not paid, their involvement is purely voluntary and we are thankful they are investing considerable unpaid time for the benefit of the Australian industry.
 Each category has three judges, who will not be aware of each other and their results are inputted directly into Award Force to ensure complete transparency and impartiality.
-Only if there is an anomaly will the ASTW Secretariat or Awards sub-committee (not any ASTW committee member) contact the judge directly.
-Judges will receive a very modest gift card, as well acknowledgement on the ASTW website, in recognition of their contribution after the awards have been decided.
+Only if there is an anomaly will the ASTW Secretariat or Awards Committee (not any ASTW Board member) contact the judges directly.
+Judges will receive a very modest gift card, as well as acknowledgement on the ASTW website, in recognition of their contribution after the awards have been decided.
 We will not be revealing which categories were adjudicated by the judges.